 Graduate and Professional Student Housing

-A Graduate and Professional Student Housing Working Group was appointed in the summer of 2016 as an initial step to develop housing options for graduate and professional students that extend learning and collaboration beyond the classroom and laboratory.
+A Graduate and Professional Student Housing Working Group were appointed in the summer of 2016 as an initial step to develop housing options for graduate and professional students that extend learning and collaboration beyond the classroom and laboratory.
 With the assistance of the external consultant, Demographic Perspectives, LLC, the group visited peer university and college campuses in urban settings, held multiple working sessions, led student focus group meetings, and conducted a comprehensive survey of graduate and professional students.
 The working group and external consultants held over 40 stakeholder interviews and focus groups that included students, faculty and staff.
 In addition, 2,345 (approx. 50%) of all graduate and professional students completed a housing survey issued by the group.

 Summary of Findings